SolaceProducts/event-management-agent/README.md

 # Running the Event Management Agent in connected mode

-In this mode, the Event Management Agent connects to the Solace Event Portal.
+In this mode, the Event Management Agent connects to Solace Event Portal.
 Scans are initiated from Event Portal and are automatically uploaded.

 ## Minimum hardware requirements